bitnami/containers/bitnami/elasticsearch-exporter/README.md

 In `/metrics` you can find the exported metrics.

-### Mounting a volume

-Check the [Persisting your data](#Persisting your application) section to add custom volumes to the Elasticsearch_exporter container

 # Logging

 The Bitnami elasticsearch_exporter Docker image sends the container logs to the `stdout`.
 To view the logs: